-Let us introduce a few test topologies for which liquid schedules will be computed.
+Let us compute introduce a few test topologies for evaluation of our results. for which liquid schedules will be computed.

 In order to plot the throughput of collective data exchanges as a function of the network topology, we specify along an independent axis the number of contributing processing nodes as well as significant variations of their underlying network topologies.
 For the sake of simplicity, each node incorporates a transmitting and a receiving processor.
 The applications perform all-to-all data exchanges over the allocated nodes (each transmitting processor sends one packet to each receiving processor).